chriswales95/SET08103-Assessment/use-cases/use-case-21.md

 ## MAIN SUCCESS SCENARIO

 1. Information for capital cities, ordered by population, ascending, is requested.
-2. HR advisor creates a report ordering N capital cities in a continent by population.
+2. Database creates a report ordering N capital cities in a continent by population.
-3. HR advisor provides report requested.
+3. Employee provides report requested.

 ## EXTENSIONS